IXI Limited: Independent company

-X.desktop was sold as both shrink-wrapped software for end users, at a price of $495 for any platform.
-But it was also sold on an OEM basis to system manufacturers.
+X.desktop was sold as both shrink-wrapped software for end users, at a price of $495 for any platform, and on an OEM basis to system manufacturers.
 Early OEM customers included Locus Computing Corporation, BiiN, Olivetti, Acorn Computers and Compaq.
 An OEM sale was to IBM in 1989 for its RS/6000 and IBM AIX proved to be a turning point in IXI's fortunes.
 The SCO OpenDesktop product was another early adopter, and was another key usage of the product for the company.
 OEM customers gained by 1990 included NCR Corporation, Dell, Uniplex, Parallel Systems International, and Network Computing Devices.

 As an InfoWorld article from 1990 stated, the ability to have OEM customers was a key factor in IXI Limited being successful.
 Part of this success was due to X.desktop coming with a customization toolkit that allowed system manufacturers to modify the appearance and functionality of the desktop environment to match their needs.
 The customization took the form not just of customizing icons, but the ability to tie icons to arbitrary series of commands.

 The X.desktop product was stated as being ported to, and sold on, over a dozen different Unix variants.
 And as a paper published for a 1994 USENIX conference detailed, versions of X.desktop were actually built for over 30 different Unix platforms.
 The ability to maintain the portability of the X.desktop code base became a key factor in IXI's success with the product.

 The primary competitor of X.desktop was the Looking Glass product from the American company Visix Software, Inc. Trade publications ran comparisons of the two desktop environments, and detailed cases where one beat another for an account.

 Eventually over a million instances of X.desktop were in use.
 In 1992 IXI released Deskworks, a suite of productivity tools that included such things as a clock, a text editor, a mail client, a time management tool, and the like.

 For 1992, IXI Ltd had revenues of about $6 million.
 By early 1993, the firm employed around 50 people, and in addition to its Cambridge headquarters, it also had offices in San Ramon, California, in the US and in Tokyo in Japan.
 According to a later article in MoneyWeek, by this time IXI had some 70% of the workstation market.